 In watching a Netflix series called MERLIN, there is a scene in the first episode where a young Merlin meets up with a dragon that is imprisoned under the castle.
 The dragon informs Merlin he is in for a great destiny and Merlin tells the dragon that he has got that “all wrong”.
 The dragon responds to Merlin saying: “There is no right or wrong, only what is and what is not.
 Then the dragon leans close to Merlin and whispers, “None of us can choose our destiny, Merlin and none of us can escape it.”

-This made realize how much I missed the opportunity to talk to my mother about fate and destiny as I have a feeling that she had some strong beliefs around these ideas.
+This made realize how much I missed the opportunity to talk to my mother about how much of life is scripted, predestined, and how our responses to life are pre-programmed.
+I have a feeling that she had some strong beliefs around these ideas.

-However, something triggered a huge reaction in me this week, and I knew that there was some information here that I might want to investigate about myself, so here goes.
+This perspective of something being true, regardless of one’s moral judgement or opinions about its rightness or wrongness brought some relief to me this week, and I know that there is some information here that I might want to investigate about myself, so here goes.

 It is easy to be overwhelmed with all the beliefs, concepts, paradigms and mysteries surrounding the human experience about what we are doing here that I have often settled into a quasi-belief in personal destiny.